yakir12/polarimetryLab/README.md

 ## Photopolar
 This program computes photopolarimetry.

-**Outline** The program takes the six filtered images (i.e.\ anti-diagonal, vertical, diagonal, horizontal, lefthand circular, and righthand circular) and produces five polarization images that describe the RGB, intensity, degree of linear polarization, angle of polarization, and degree of circular polarization.
+**Outline** The program takes the six filtered images (i.e. anti-diagonal, vertical, diagonal, horizontal, lefthand circular, and righthand circular) and produces five polarization images that describe the RGB, intensity, degree of linear polarization, angle of polarization, and degree of circular polarization.

 ### Instructions
-* Photograph your subject through the following filters in the following order: anti-diagonal, vertical, diagonal, horizontal, and if you want circular polarization as well: lefthand circular, and righthand circular (see Section \ref{shooting} for detailed instructions for how to shoot these images).
+* Photograph your subject through the following filters in the following order: anti-diagonal, vertical, diagonal, horizontal, and if you want circular polarization as well: lefthand circular, and righthand circular.
-* Put (copy/move) these images in the folder \texttt{raw}, making sure you have only 4 or 6 images (depending if you want circular polarization or not) in the \texttt{raw} folder.
+* Put (copy/move) these images in the folder `raw`, making sure you have only 4 or 6 images (depending if you want circular polarization or not) in the `raw` folder.
-* Double click the icon \includegraphics[height=2ex]{icon}.
+* Double click the icon.
 * Wait for the "Done" message.
-* The polarimetry images are now in the folder \texttt{polarimetry}.
+* The polarimetry images are now in the folder
-* Take (copy/move) the resulting images from the \texttt{polarimetry} folder because any subsequent runs will erase anything in the \texttt{polarimetry} folder.
+* Take (copy/move) the resulting images from the folder because any subsequent runs will erase anything in the folder.
 * For the best results use the D300 Nikon with the filter rings attached to the lens.